magentabusiness/magentabusiness.github.io/_includes/docs/reference/rest-api.md

 ## Java REST API Client

-ThingsBoard team provides client library written in Java to simplify consumption of the REST API.
+IoT Hub team provides client library written in Java to simplify consumption of the REST API.
 Please see Java REST API Client [documentation page](/docs/{{docsPrefix}}reference/rest-client/) for more details.

 ## Python REST API Client

-ThingsBoard team provides client library written in Python to simplify consumption of the REST API.
+IoT Hub team provides client library written in Python to simplify consumption of the REST API.
 Please see Python REST API Client [documentation page](/docs/{{docsPrefix}}reference/python-rest-client/) for more details.